poch-umd/389Rfall2019/week/11/writeup/README.md

 http://142.93.136.81:5000/item?id=0 \O\R 1=1; --
 ~~~~

-Finally a few more ideas were tried as shown above, such as utilizing other encodings `0x52` and the SQL `CHAR()` function (which was not the correct usage).
+A few more ideas were tried as shown above, such as utilizing other encodings `0x52` and the SQL `CHAR()` function (which was not the correct usage).
 Interestingly using `$PHP_MINOR_VERSION` triggered the WAF while a shorter `$PHP_MIN` did not.
-Bypassing the WAF was also attempted by using `#` or `%`.
+Bypassing the WAF was also attempted by using the `#` or `%`.
 For many of these a space character may have been needed between the the semicolon and comment, ie, `; --`.

+The few things I tried were in the lines of `http://142.93.136.81:5000/item?id=0 $_GET['key'] 1=1; --&key=OR` in the hopes of bypassing WAF via php processing.

+Also, I noticed the result was one of a blank page, a redirect to the main page, an internal server error, an error sql injection attempted, and a not found message.

 There is a flag obtainable on the main web page via port 80 of the same server (`CMSC389R-{h1dd3n_1n_plain_5ight}`), however that's not part of this assignment.